If you have a business website, then you might have interested in website traffic, generating leads, and driving sales, giving positive ROI.

 Why Only WordPress SEO

 You might have seen many experts saying WordPress is SEO friendly platform.
 Is it true?

-There are many other platforms like Blogger, Wix, etc. but the control & flexibility that WordPress gives to its users have added advantage here.
-And, that’s why many people choose WordPress for their website or blog.
+There are many other platforms like Blogger, Wix, etc. but the control & flexibility that WordPress gives to its users have added advantages here.
+And, that’s why many people choose WordPress for their websites or blog.

 So, in this article, I have focused mainly on WordPress SEO and tried to give them actionable tips so that you can take care of your SEO score properly to achieve your traffic goals.

 Though SEO is a technical thing, you need not be tech-savvy.
 Simple SEO tips mentioned here can boost your WordPress SEO score significantly.